Singapore Economy

 Unemployment Rate (in %)

-The Singapore dollar or SGD is the country’s official currency and is divided into 100 cents.
-It is often represented with the dollar sign ($) or S$ to distinguish itself from other dollar currencies.
-Banknotes and coins are issued by its central bank, the Monetary Authority of Singapore (MAS).
+The Singapore dollar (SGD) is the official currency of Singapore and is divided into 100 cents.
+It is commonly denoted by the dollar sign ($) or S$ to distinguish it from other dollar currencies.
+Banknotes and coins are issued by the Monetary Authority of Singapore (MAS), the country’s central bank.

 Inflation (in %)